 3. General Requirements for a Degree With a Major

-First-entry undergraduate degree programs require a minimum 120 credit hours with (except for the BA General and BSc Integrated degrees, and professional programs) a major subject.
-A Major is a set of academic credits that, taken together, offers a strong concentration in a particular subject area or discipline as defined by the University Senate.
+First-entry undergraduate degree programs require a minimum of 120 credit hours with (except for the BA General and BSc Integrated degrees, and professional programs) a major subject.
+A major is a set of academic credit hours that, taken together, offers a strong concentration in a particular subject area or discipline as defined by the University Senate.
 Special regulations apply to individual degree programs and to honours degrees, the requirements for which should be consulted as well.

 4. Continuing/Returning Students

 A continuing student is one who has registered in one of the last three semesters.
 Unless such a student has been required to withdraw, or is suspended, the continuing student can return to the University without reapplying.
 A returning student is one who has not registered in any of the last three semesters.
 The student must reapply to the University and, if readmitted, will be governed by the general and program regulations in effect at the time of readmission.

 5. Course Load